How to take a screenshot on your Nintendo Switch

 Press the A button to open.

-Navigate to the screenshot you want to delete.
+Navigate to the screenshot or video you want to delete.

 Press the X button.

-Select all screenshots you want to delete.
+Select all screenshots and videos you want to delete.

 - Select Delete.

-How to delete all screenshots from the system memory on Nintendo Switch
+How to delete all screenshots and videos from the system memory on Nintendo Switch

 If you want to delete all your screenshots from your system memory, you don't have to do it all one at a time!
 Hallelujah, you can do the all at once in the system settings!